seralouk/Weighted_Linegraph/README.md

-Weighted Linegraph
+# Weighted Linegraph in Python using iGraph module

-Dependencies: numPy, iGraph modules
+## Dependencies: numPy, iGraph